Subscribe to RSS-Feed

 The new cluster

-The new cluster will be set up during May and is planned to go online in June, 2026.
+The new cluster will be set up during July and is planned to go online in August, 2026.
 The cluster will consist of 16 CPU nodes, 18 GPU32 nodes (each has 4x NVIDIA RTX PRO 6000 with 96 GB VRAM), and 8 GPU64 nodes (each has 4x NVIDIA H200 HVL with 141 GB VRAM).
 Each node has 2 AMD EPYC Turin 96-Core processors, 1.5 TB RAM, and NVMe SSDs for quick local scratch space.
 The Lustre filesystem will be used for data persistence.

 Software-wise, the cluster will be running Alma Linux 10 with a 6.12 kernel.
 We will again use SLURM as a scheduler and are planning to offer running jobs in Apptainer/Singularity containers.
 User software will be installed using Spack.